Simon Cross: Career

-Simon Cross and Kelvin Tatum finished runner-up in Speedway World Pairs Championship in 1988 and he finished runner-up in the British Championship in 1990.
-He won the National League Pairs Championship in 1983 with Martin Yeates.
+Cross began his British leagues speedway career riding for the Oxford Cheetahs during the 1982 National League season.
+The following season, as a Weymouth Wildcats rider, he won the National League Pairs Championship with Martin Yeates.

-In early 1987, Cross was part of a touring troupe to Australia which included (among others) World Champion Hans Nielsen, Tommy Knudsen, Shawn Moran and Rick Miller.
+In early 1987, Cross was part of a touring troupe to Australia, which included (among others) World Champion Hans Nielsen, Tommy Knudsen, Shawn Moran and Rick Miller.
 While in Australia he won the 1986/87 Western Australian State Championship at the Claremont Speedway in Perth.

-1987 also saw Cross qualify for his first and only World Final, run over two days at the Olympic Stadium in Amsterdam.
+Also in 1987, Cross qualified for his first and only World Final in the 1987 Individual Speedway World Championship, run over two days at the Olympic Stadium in Amsterdam.
 He finished in 10th place with 10 points scored (7 on day one, 3 on day two).

-1989 World Team Cup Final
+In 1988, Cross continued to ride for Cradley Heath and later in the season, Cross and Kelvin Tatum finished runner-up in Speedway World Pairs Championship.

-Simon also represented Great Britain when they won the 1989 Speedway World Team Cup Final at the Odsal Stadium in Bradford.
+The following year in 1989, he represented England, when they won the 1989 Speedway World Team Cup final at the Odsal Stadium in Bradford.
 Cross was involved in the infamous terrible crash on turn 1 of the first heat of the meeting which not only took all four riders out of the meeting, but ended the career of his Cradley teammate and three time World Champion Erik Gundersen.

-The Dane led out of the gate, but as Gundersen broadsided into the first turn Jimmy Nilsen and Lance King were battling one another for position and Gundersen was clipped from behind by them causing him to highside and all four riders (Gundersen, Cross, Jimmy Nilsen (Sweden) and Lance King (USA)) to crash, Nilsen and King were thrown towards the outside of the track and Cross, in attempting to negotiate through the melee hit Gundersen and was himself struck in the face by a wayward bike.
+The Dane led out of the gate, but as Gundersen broadsided into the first turn Jimmy Nilsen and Lance King were battling one another for position and Gundersen was clipped from behind by them causing him to highside and all four riders (Gundersen, Cross, Nilsen and King to crash).
+Nilsen and King were thrown towards the outside of the track and Cross, in attempting to negotiate through the melee hit Gundersen and was himself struck in the face by a wayward bike.
+Gundersen suffered head and spinal injuries.

-Gundersen suffered head and spinal injuries suffered in being thrown over the highside and struck by the others when medics reached the Dane he was not breathing and his airway was blocked.
-Gundersen spent an extensive period in intensive care and at one point was not expected to survive eventually learning to walk again but suffering side effects of the crash his career was over.

 None of the riders took any further part in the meeting with King having a neck injury, Nilsen hip and thigh injuries and Cross a badly cut face.

-All 4 were taken to Hospital and upon arrival there Cross saw his good friend Gundersen being treated by medics which would have been very hard to see.

-Great Britain took the gold medal that day and were World Champions but it was, in all truth, inconsequential on a black day for Speedway.
+All four were taken to Hospital.
+Great Britain took the gold medal that day and were World Champions but the meeting had been overshadowed.

+In 1990, he finished runner-up in the British Speedway Championship.

+In 1995, he was part of the Cradley Heathens four that won the Premier League Four-Team Championship, which was held on 6 August 1995, at the East of England Arena.

+At retirement he had earned 33 international caps for the England national team.